 Let all your friends on Facebook know you’re starting a side hustle and ask them if they know anyone who needs your service.
 Ask them to keep an ear to the ground for you in case they come across anyone who does need your service.
 Word of mouth advertising is the most effective form and it’s totally free.

-You can also post ads on community notice boards like I did, or take out a small advert in your local paper.
+You can also post ads on community notice boards as I did, or take out a small advert in your local paper.

 And the last tip: there’s no reason why you can’t do more than one side hustle.

 Finding some spare cash is easier than you think, especially if you have a house full of stuff you can sell online.
-With just a little bit of effort, you can come up with some cash quickly, pay off your debts or reach your savings goals that little bit sooner.
+With just a little bit of effort, you can come up with some cash quickly and avoid predatory payday loans.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.